cs0320-f25/typescript-csv-SiBh744/README.md

     - If they wish, they may proceed anyway with the input CSV file

     Extensability
+    3. User Story:
-    3. As a user, I have the option of removing the header from the rest of the file as I parse the CSV so that I can pass the data without any downstream complication
+    As a user, I have the option of removing the header from the rest of the file as I parse the CSV so that I can pass the data without any downstream complication
     Acceptance Criteria: